 Hi, everyone.
 I’m Bob Ewing, art director at Element Three, and today I’m going to talk about the evolution of direct mail marketing.

 Think about when you check your mailbox.
 It’s always full of better insurance rates, credit card ads and coupons, right?
-The truth is most of it never gets read or used and.
+The truth is most of it never gets read or used and just ends up in trash or recycling.

 For many companies, direct mail is a huge chunk of their marketing budget.
 And even though it’s a traditional method of increasing business awareness, most of it goes unnoticed.